jgraph/www.diagrams.net-source/doc/faq/custom-shapes.md

 The number of ``<save/>`` and ``<restore/>`` elements should match.

-As an example, let's change our L shape to include two lines in the foreground : the first vertical line is grey, and the second one is back to the default stroke colour.
+As an example, let's change our 'L' shape to include two lines in the foreground : the first vertical line is grey, and the second one is back to the default stroke colour.

 <img src="/assets/img/blog/custom-shape-example-style-stack.png" style="width=100%;max-width:400px;height:auto;" alt="Adding style to a custom shape using the stack">